Epsilon4193/Gaia/README.md

 -Monitor Events (Organization Account)
 -Manage Events (Organization Account)

-This project used XAMPP mySQL Service and Apache Service for database.
+This project used XAMPP mySQL Service for database.
 "Before using please make a new database in phpmyadmin called "gaia" and then import the "gaia.sql" database"